modishivani/PaperGame/README.md

-# 🎮 Word Guessing Game - Multiplayer Edition
+# 📝 Paper Game - Multiplayer Edition

-A real-time multiplayer word guessing game where everyone submits words from their phones and the host reads them aloud!
+A real-time multiplayer word guessing game with a sketchy, hand-drawn aesthetic.
+Players submit words from their phones, and the host reads them aloud!

 ## 🚀 Setup Instructions